jklymak/Phy426/docs/Assignments/Assignment3.md

   - Demonstrate analytically that the the flow is non-divergent (i.e. that the sum of the linear strain rates is zero)
   - Demonstrate that it is close to non-divergent in your computer code.
   - put two material lines that are initially perpendicular to each other somewhere in the flow and advect them forward in time enough to see some distortion.
-Show that their distortion is proportional to the shear strain rate you would calculate analytically.
+Show that the rate that the elements come together or spread apart is close to the shear strain rate you would calculate analytically.
 (For the advection, I used a 2-d interpolation in scipy, which is a little funky (see below))

 ```python
     import scipy.interpolate as sinterp